CHAPTER 1

 Movement on the ridge.
 A figure shifting position, rifle barrel glinting.
 Her weapon tracked upward.
 Three rounds.
 The figure disappeared behind the rocks.

+“Thompson!”
 Zoe bounded to his side, her knee sliding across the dirt.
 “Corpsman!
 Corpsman!
 Corpsman!” she bellowed.

-"Look at me."
+“Look at me.”
 She packed more in, pressing hard.
-"My Marines don't quit."
+“My marines don’t quit.”

 Thompson focused on her.
-"No, Ma'am."
+“No, ma’am.”

-"Good," she told him.
-"Got it stopped.
-You'll be home in no time."
+“Good.
+Got it stopped.
+You’ll be home in no time.”

 His lips moved.
 No sound came out.